-3. What are the three basic ethical principles that come from the Belmont Report?
+4. What are the three basic ethical principles that come from the Belmont Report?

-ETHICAL PRINCIPLE
+ETHICAL PRINCIPLE DEFINITION (3 points)

 i.)

 ii.)

 iii.)

-4. LIST and DEFINE the three types of reliability discussed in class and in the Cozby text:
+5. LIST and DEFINE the three types of reliability discussed in class and in the Cozby text: (3 point)